SaiNikhileshReddy/AssemblyCodeToBinaryCode/README.md

 ### OBJECTIVE:-
 Write an Assembler program that translates programs written in the symbolic Hack assembly language into binary code that can execute on the Hack hardware platform

-### USAGE:-
-Depending on the programming language that you use, the assembler should be invoked using something like "Assembler fileName.asm", where the string fileName.asm is the assembler's input, i.e. the name of a text file containing Hack assembly commands.
-The assembler creates an output text file named fileName.hack.
-Each line in the output file consists of sixteen 0 and 1 characters.
-The output file is stored in the same directory of the input file.
-The name of the input file may contain a file path. (or we can run this in interactive mode by using “java UserInterface”)

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
 See deployment for notes on how to deploy the project on a live system.